Optimal Decision Rules Under Partial Identification: Empirical Application

 My method can be used to consider this decision problem by setting the outcome to $Y_i-0.137d_i$, where $0.137$ can be viewed as the policy cost measured in the unit of the enrollment rate.
-I present the results for this scenario with the cost of $0.137$ as well as for the scenario where we ignore the policy cost.
+Alternatively, $0.137$ can be viewed as the effect on the enrollment rate of implementing a benchmark policy with the same cost as the new policy.
+I present the results for this scenario as well as for a benchmark scenario in which we ignore the policy cost.

-I implement my method assuming that the counterfactual outcome function $f$ belongs to the Lipschitz class ${\cal F}_{\rm Lip}(C)$.
-Since the relative score $x_i$ is computed based on several village-level characteristics, it is difficult to interpret and specify the Lipschitz constant $C$ using domain-specific knowledge.
+I implement my method assuming that the counterfactual outcome function $f$ belongs to the Lipschitz class ${\cal F}_{\rm Lip}(C)$.\footnote{It is possible to incorporate the natural bound of $[0,1]$ on enrollment rates by setting the outcome to $Y_i-0.5$ and assuming $f(x,d)\in [-0.5,0.5]$ for all $(x,d)$ in addition to the Lipschitz constraint.
+I find that this adjustment does not change the minimax regret rule and its maximum regret for the range of the Lipschitz constant $C$ considered in this analysis.} The Lipschitz constant $C$ represents the maximum possible change in the enrollment rate in response to a one-unit change in the relative score.
+While the relative score is computed based on multiple village-level characteristics, it is largely based on the estimated number of students to be served.
+All other characteristics being equal, a one-unit increase in the relative score corresponds to around 100 additional children in the village, where the average number of children per village is 416.
 To obtain a reasonable range of $C$, I estimate a lower bound on $C$ using the method described in Section \ref{section:implementation}, which yields the lower bound estimate of $0.149$.\footnote{I estimate $\frac{\partial f(x,0)}{\partial x}$ at $x\in\{-2.5,-2.45,...,-0.05\}$ and $\frac{\partial f(x,1)}{\partial x}$ at $x\in\{0.05,0.1,...,2.5\}$ by local quadratic regression and take the maximum of their absolute values.
-For local quadratic regression, I use the MSE-optimal bandwidth selection procedure by \cite{calonic2018bian}, which can be implemented by R package ``nprobust.''} I present the results for $C\in\{0.05,0.1,...,0.95,1\}$ and examine their sensitivity to the choice of $C$.
+For local quadratic regression, I use the MSE-optimal bandwidth selection procedure of \cite{calonic2018bian}, which can be implemented by R package ``nprobust.''} I present the results for $C\in\{0.05,0.1,...,0.95,1\}$ and examine their sensitivity to the choice of $C$.